Experienced Criminal Defense Attorneys in Tippecanoe County

 Facing criminal charges can disrupt your life and the lives of your family members.
 You have the right to hire a lawyer and understand your legal options.
 If you have been arrested or think you are under investigation, call us today to discuss your situation.

 The Criminal Defense Team of Baldwin Perry & Wiley, P.C., serves clients throughout Tippecanoe County and all of Indiana.
-The firm houses five of Indiana’s six total Board-Certified Criminal Trial Specialists.
+The firm houses five of Indiana’s six total Board-Certified Criminal Trial Specialists in the state.
 Just as you would not hire any doctor to handle your medical issues, but would contact a specialist, treat your legal matter the same way.
 Contact us today to begin reviewing your case.

-*Andrew Baldwin, Kathy Perry, Kelly Pyle, Maxwell Wiley, and Michael C. Cunningham are Board-Certified* Criminal Trial Specialists, as certified by the National Board of Trial Advocacy.
-Find out why having a Board-Certified* Criminal Trial Specialist as your defense lawyer is important here
+*Andrew Baldwin, Kathie Perry, Kelly Pyle, Maxwell Wiley, and Michael C. Cunningham are Board-Certified* Criminal Trial Specialists, as certified by the National Board of Trial Advocacy.
+Find out why having a Board-Certified* Criminal Trial Specialist as your defense lawyer is important here.